Meet Alex Caspero

 I notice a dramatic shift in energy and clarity when my diet is full of plants.
 As much as I want to enjoy the same feeling from extra-cheese pizza and cinnamon rolls, unfortunately, that’s just not the case.

+This cranberry smoothie is the perfect thing to make with extra frozen or fresh cranberries.
 I first created this cranberry smoothie a few years ago when my freezer was overflowing with cranberries, and I was craving something sweet, yet nourishing.

 I wanted something refreshing, cold and seasonal.
 The combination of orange and cranberry is amazing to me.
 I love the tart berry and sweet, refreshing orange together.
 Smoothies are one of my favorite ways to get ‘back on track‘, but this time I wasn’t in the mood for the usual green suspects.

 How have I not put cranberries in a smoothie before?
 Orange and cranberry are the yin and yang to sweet and tart.
-Add a little banana for extra creaminess, and this is one smoothie you’ll be firing up the blender for day after day.
+Add a little frozen banana for extra creaminess, and this is one smoothie you’ll be firing up the blender for day after day.
 Besides being ready in no-time flat, it’s become my favorite thing to sip after a hot yoga class.

 Whole cranberries also pack quite a nutritious punch!
 Besides being one of the best sources of antioxidants, they’re also loaded with: